orangeturtle739/photos-export/README.md

 * Ratings
 * Edits (exports the original and all edits for each image)

+The program writes as much metadata as it can directly into the images using EXIF.
+(See http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/XMP.html for information about supported tags.)
 This program worked on the database format around 2016-08.
 Apple has since changed the naming of some files, and this script no longer works, though it might with some small fixes.
 I do not have access to the new format, so I can't test it.
 However, feel free to update it and open a pull request!

 The program is operated into distinct phases, which can all be run independently: